origin-1/gulp-eslint-new/README.md

 [Legacy options](#legacy-options) are not supported either and will not be mapped to new options.
 Also, `ignorePatterns` is supported as a new top-level option, while other options like `baseConfig`, `overrideConfig` and `overrideConfigFile` accept different values.
 Refer to [the official documentation](https://eslint.org/docs/user-guide/configuring/configuration-files-new) for a description of all differences from the standard configuration.

-The new configuration system is still an experimental feature in ESLint 8.

 ##### `options.cwd`